phueb/BabyBERTa/README.md

 Having found little benefit for joint SRL and MLM training of a custom (smaller in size) version of BERT, a new line of research into BERT's acquisition of syntactic knowledge began.
 - 2020 (Fall): We discovered that a cognitively more plausible MLM pre-training strategy for a small BERT-like transformer outperformed an identically sized RoBERTa model, trained with standard methods in the `fairseq` library, on a large number of number agreement tasks.
-- 2021 (Spring): We are currently investigating which modifications of pre-training are most useful for acquiring syntactic knowledge in the small-model and small-data setting for Transformer language models.
+- 2021 (Spring): We investigated which modifications of pre-training are most useful for acquiring syntactic knowledge in the small-model and small-data setting for masked language models.

 ## Probing for syntactic knowledge